PrivacySmurf/terminal_timing/docs/prd.md

 ### Product Vision

-Public Plots is a premium interactive data visualization hub that transforms proprietary Bitcoin market analysis into explorable, actionable insights for crypto investors seeking systematic timing decisions.
+Timing Terminal is a premium interactive data visualization hub that transforms proprietary Bitcoin market analysis into explorable, actionable insights for crypto investors seeking systematic timing decisions.
 The product addresses a fundamental limitation in how crypto analysts share insights: static images in newsletters and Discord channels prevent readers from independently validating timing signals, exploring historical patterns, or building conviction through data interaction.

 The full platform vision (Phase 2+) expands to a multi-chart hub supporting diverse proprietary analyses with reusable architecture, saved view functionality, advanced member tiers, and potential expansion into institutional API access or education offerings based on validated retail demand.